Covilhã

-Covilhã (/pt-PT/), officially Covilhã City (Cidade da Covilhã), is a city and a municipality in the Centro region, Portugal.
+Covilhã (/pt-PT/), officially City of Covilhã (Cidade da Covilhã), is a city and a municipality in the Centro region, Portugal.
 The city proper had 33,691 inhabitants in 2021.
 The municipality population in 2021 was 46,455 in an area of 555.60 km2.
 It is located in the Beiras e Serra da Estrela subregion and Beiras and Serra da Estrela Intermunicipal Community.
 The municipal holiday is October 20.
 Sometimes referred to as town of wool and snow, Covilhã is one of the main urban centres of the historical Beira Interior region.
 The proximity of the mountains offers dramatic scenery and a great environment for those fond of hiking, camping, mountain climbing and skiing.
 With an industrial tradition historically focused on textile industry supplied by an abundance of wool produced in the area since antiquity, but with a more diversified industry in contemporaneity, Covilhã, which was once known as the "Portuguese Manchester", is also a university city nowadays awarding degrees from aeronautical engineering to medicine to philosophy.